 Aisha Abdul Rahman

 The number one desire that creatives have is to be seen, heard, and understood.
 With a passion and love for visual arts & virtual worlds; and well over 20 years of business and project management experience; I went back to school to focus on library science and art curation.
-My mission as a creator and curator of Legacy Designs Studio is not only to create a space that showcases and highlights black art, but uplifts, empowers and heals black people who experience it.
+My mission as a creator and curator of Legacy Designs Studio is not only to create a space that showcases and highlights art, but uplifts, empowers and heals women and people of color who experience it.
+We don’t strive to just show nice art, but to create memorable and empowering experiences.

-It is our mission to work with black creatives and black brands in Africa and the diaspora to create events that bring about the empowerment and healing of our bodies, minds, hearts, and spirits.
+Legacy Designs Studio works with corporations, individuals, and organizations to create events that bring about the empowerment and healing of the bodies, minds, hearts, and spirits of women and people of color.

 In the fall of 2019 I wrapped up a project working at one of USC’s libraries on a weeding, cataloging and archiving project.
 It was during that time that I fell in love with Art Librarianship and Art Curation.
 I returned home in October 2019, retired from my 20 year Web Design agency, and turned Legacy Designs Studio into an Art Curation Agency.
 I began working with local art organizations, meeting local creatives and learning the ropes of curating in physical spaces when COVID19 hit.
 I suggested to the organization I was working for about Virtual Events, but they were very hesitant to get onboard with my idea, and then the death of George Floyd and Black Lives Matter Protests began.